-We will now begin the proof of Theorem \ref{spllinear}.
-We have $SL_3(\Z)$ is virtually contained (in the top left hand corner) in the Zariski dense discrete subgroup $\Gamma $ of $SL_n(\R)$.
-We will prove by induction, that for {\bf every} $k\geq 3$ with $k\leq n$, a conjugate of $SL_k(\Z)$ is virtually a subgroup of $\Gamma $.
-Applying this to $k=n$, we get Theorem \ref{spllinear}. \\
+\begin{proof}[Proof of Theorem \ref{spllinear}] We have $\SL_3(\Z)$ is virtually contained (in the top left corner) in the Zariski dense discrete subgroup $\Gamma $ of $\SL_n(\R)$.
+We will prove by induction, that for {\bf every} $k\geq 3$ with $k\leq n$, a conjugate of $\SL_k(\Z)$ is virtually a subgroup of $\Gamma$.
+Applying this to $k=n$ gives us Theorem \ref{spllinear}. \\